victorjunnanpan/pansyntaxlab/content/publication/_index.md

 • Pan, Victor Junnan and Yuqiao Du (2022).
 [A multi-dimensional derivation model under the free-MERGE system: labor division between syntax and the C-I interface], talk given for *Workshop on Workspace, MERGE, and Labelling* at *The 13th Generative Linguistics in the Old World in Asia (GLOW in Asia XIII) 2022 Online Special*, The Chinese University of Hong Kong, August 4-7.

 • Du, Yuqiao and Victor Junnan Pan (2022).
 [A Dual-Thread Model for Relative Clauses: From Acquisition to Typology], *The 28th Annual Conference of International Association of Chinese Linguistics (IACL-28)*, The Chinese University of Hong Kong, May 20-22.

+• Xu, Zetao (2022).
+On the syntactic hierarchy of Mandarin wh-words, *The 34th North American Conference on Chinese Linguistics (NACCL-34)*, Indiana University Bloomington, Bloomington, Septermber 23th-25th.

+• Xu, Zetao (2022).
+A case of pseudo-optionality from language contact, *The 44th Annual Conference of the German Linguistic Society*, University of Tübingen, Tübingen, Feb.
+23rd-25th.

+• Xu, Zetao (2022).
+Optionality: an output of language contact, *The 47th Incontro di Grammatica Generativa*, Università di Catania, Catania, Feb.
+24th-26th.

 • Lee, Tommy Tsz-Ming and Victor Junnan Pan (2022).
 [Licensing VP movement and ellipsis in Mandarin and Cantonese], *The 40th Meeting of the West Coast Conference on Formal Linguistics (WCCFL 40)*, Stanford University, May 13-15.